bsilente/CountingStars/README.md

 <h1>CountingStars</h1>

-# 📝 Project Introduction
+# :books: Project Introduction
-This is a repository of the simulator used in the paper "CountingStars: Low-overhead Network-wide Measurement in LEO Mega-constellation Networks" (here insert paper link).
+This is a repository of the simulator used in the paper "CountingStars: Low-overhead Network-wide Measurement in LEO Mega-constellation Networks".
 The repository contains the simulator as well as the scripts used to create the graphs displayed in the evaluation section.

-# 🚀 Getting Started
+# :rocket: Getting Started
 This simulator is developed using the Python programming language and is specifically designed for the Windows operating system.
 ## Environment requirements
 * Python (3.7 or higher)